ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 These instructions are for the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom).
 To access the latest features, you must change the IOPS profile of your share to dp2.
 The profiles of file shares that were created with the `dp2` profile cannot be changed.
 {: important}

 You can change the profile for a file share from the current profile to another **IOPS tier** profile, to a **custom** profile, or to a high-performance **dp2** profile.
-Your billing adjusts based on the type of profile that you choose.
+Your billing adjusts based on the profile that you choose.

 1. Go to the [file shares details](/docs/vpc?topic=vpc-file-storage-view&interface=ui#fs-view-single-share-ui) page.
 2. Click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") next to the current profile or use the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **Edit IOPS profile**.
 A side panel shows the current profile, file share size, and maximum IOPS.